Matt Strach

 Several factors come into play when assessing the quality of translations:

-Translation isn’t just about converting meanings between cultures and nations.
+The translation isn’t just about converting meanings between cultures and nations.
 Every language has its own grammar and spelling rules.
 Getting them wrong can instantly alienate potential customers and damage brand credibility, and they are almost always easy to avoid.
 Here are some key issues to check for across all content types:

 Cultural translation is probably the most difficult part of localization projects, and it’s also where quality assurance audits can make the most impact.

 Every nation has its own forms of address, sense of humor, pop culture references, social taboos, and colloquialisms.
-Web searchers, gamers and app users are steeped in those cultural elements, which in turn heavily influence how they interact with brands.
+Web searchers, gamers, and app users are steeped in those cultural elements, which in turn heavily influence how they interact with brands.

-All of these cultural factors can be picked up during quality assurance testing for localization, whether audits deal with product descriptions for eCommerce sites, or playing through adventure games.
+All of these cultural factors can be picked up during quality assurance testing for localization, whether audits deal with product descriptions for eCommerce sites, or playing adventure games.

 The way content looks and feels can also change when large amounts of text are translated.
 This can make website front ends more cumbersome to use, and even obscure important information on app interfaces or during games.